bitovi/academy/src/angular/3a-pipes/3a-pipes.md

-@page angular-training/creating-pipes Creating Pipes
+@page learn-angular/creating-pipes Creating Pipes
-@parent angular-training 3
+@parent learn-angular 3

 @description Learn how to create a custom pipe in Angular.